prabhajay/ice_cream_payment/Readme.md

 ### Validation

-- One per endpoint using joi and within the model
+- One per endpoint using joi and/or within the model

 ### Data Models